A 10-Year Retirement Planning Checklist

 3 years: Give your retirement a tryout

 Now would be a good time to test-drive your dream retirement lifestyle to see if it’s what you expected.
 “My friend thought he would love owning a coffee shop in retirement,” recalls Maurer, the financial adviser in Atlanta.
 “He tried managing one temporarily and found out the job was mainly washing dishes.
 He lasted less than a month.”
 Take a few weeks, if possible.
-If you want to live somewhere else, such as at the beach, stay there to see if it’s still enjoyable for a more extended stay.
+If you want to live somewhere else, such as at the beach, stay there for a while to see if it’s still enjoyable for an extended stay.
 If you are younger, consider a sabbatical, which might be a smarter move than early retirement.

 Before retiring, consider converting pretax retirement accounts, such as a traditional IRA or 401(k), into a Roth version.
 You’d owe taxes upfront on any amount transferred, but the future withdrawals would be tax-free.
 This move could make sense if you scale back your work and are now in a lower tax bracket.